LGBTQ+ Healthcare Fellowship Program 2024 – 2025

 This is a career-development position with a junior academic appointment as a Clinical Instructor with the UCLA David Geffen School of Medicine.
 The fellowship is designed to train physicians to become outstanding academic leaders, clinicians, and teachers within the new field of LGBTQ+ medicine.
 In as such, the fellow will also have the opportunity to further enhance his/her/their leadership and teaching skills by working directly with medical students and/or residents.
 Based on the fellow's interests and under the guidance of core faculty, the fellow will also design and create a community outreach project tailored to improving the lives and health of the LGBTQ+ community.
 In addition, the fellowship will include a research or quality-improvement component with a trajectory toward dissemination.

 This is a non-ACGME fellowship and the compensation includes a very competitive salary, a staff benefits package, an education enrichment fund for conferences including hotel, flight and travel, 24 paid vacation days and 14 university holidays.
-In addition, the Department of Medicine will pay for the fellow's optional HIV credentialing (AAHIVS certification) for up to six months after graduation of the program.
+In addition, the Department of Medicine will pay for the fellow's optional HIV credentialing (AAHIVS certification) for up to three months after graduation of the program.

 Apply for the UCLA LGBTQ+ Fellowship